A Frequency Domain Approach to Predict Power System Transients: Introduction

 \section{Introduction}

 Increasing the amount of renewable resources integrated in the electric grid is fundamental to reducing carbon emissions and mitigating climate change.
 Many governments and companies have set ambitious goals to generate their electricity with close to 100\% renewables by 2050~\cite{mai2018electrification}.
-So far, much of the attention has been paid to increasing the aggregate generation capacities~\cite{jacobson2011providing,delucchi2011providing}.
-However, increased capacities do not necessarily imply more load are actually served by renewable resources~\cite{golden2015curtailment}.

-A key factor that limits the actual power generated by renewables is dynamic stability of the grid.
-A grid can be thought as a large interconnected system of generators, loads and power electronic components, governed by nonlinear ordinary differential equations (ODEs)~\cite{kundur2017power}.
-This system also undergo constant disturbances, from load changes to line outages~\cite{sauer2017power}.
+So far, much of the attention has been paid to increasing the aggregate generation capacities.
+However, increased renewable generation capacities also lead to challenging problems in dynamic stability of the grid~\cite{golden2015curtailment}.
+A grid can be thought as a large interconnected system of generators, loads and power electronic components, governed by nonlinear differential and algebraic equations (DAEs)~\cite{kundur2017power}.
+This system also undergos constant disturbances, from load changes to line outages~\cite{sauer2017power}.
 The predominant goal of power system operations is to make sure that the system stays within acceptable limits under these disturbances.

-The system states are governed by the shifted ODEs during the transient across pre-fault, fault-on and post-fault stages~\cite{chang1995direct}.
-Fig.~\ref{fig:florida} shows a tripped line in Florida that led to rolling blackouts that impacted lower two-thirds of state~\cite{florida2008}.
+The system states are governed by different DAEs during the transient across pre-fault, fault-on and post-fault stages~\cite{chiang2011direct}.
+Fig.~\ref{fig:florida} shows a tripped line in Florida that led to rolling blackouts that impacted the lower two-thirds of state~\cite{florida2008}.
 Ideally, a system should withstand these types of single events without performance degradation ($N-1$ security)~\cite{sauer2017power}, but this was not the case in Fig.~\ref{fig:florida}.
-The fundamental reason is that solving the governing ODEs is extremely computationally challenging and not all contingencies can be checked.
-These ODEs are highly nonlinear and numerical methods (e.g., implicit and explicit integration) are used to solve them~\cite{kundur1994power}.
+A fundamental reason is that solving the governing DAEs is extremely computationally challenging and not all contingencies can be checked.
+These DAEs are highly nonlinear and numerical methods (e.g., implicit and explicit integration) are used to solve them~\cite{kundur1994power}.
 To study transient stability, numerical algorithms need to use fairly fine discretizations.
-For a moderately sized system, existing numerical solvers take minutes to simulate only seconds of system trajectories~\cite{huang2017faster}.
+Even for a moderately sized system, existing numerical solvers may take minutes to simulate only seconds of system trajectories~\cite{huang2017faster}.